Chelsea Cebara's Weed Sexuality Has Gravity

 Alex Halperin (01:20):

-This is a special episode of the weed week podcast.
-You can subscribe to our free Canada, and California newsletters as well as my original WeedWeek newsletter on weedweek.net.
-And you can find us on Twitter and Instagram @weedweeknews, subscribe and review or like our show on Spotify, Apple Podcasts, Pocketcast, or any of the other popular platforms.
+This is a special episode of the WeedWeek podcast.
+You can subscribe to our free Canada and California newsletters, as well as my original WeedWeek newsletter on www.weedweek.net.
+And you can find us on Twitter and Instagram @weedweeknews, subscribe and review or like our show on Spotify, Apple Podcasts, Pocket Casts, or any of the other popular platforms.

 Donnell Alexander (01:42):

-Our episode is special in that in 2018 I sat down with one of my favorite Seattle mothers, Chelsea Cebera, cofounder of the celebrated brand Velvet Swing.
-And you know what kind of cannabis products, velvet swing makes Alex?
+Our episode is special in that in 2018 I sat down with one of my favorite Seattle mothers, Chelsea Cebara, cofounder of the celebrated brand Velvet Swing.
+And you know what kind of cannabis products Velvet Swing makes Alex?

 Alex Halperin (01:56):

 They make lube.

 For cars?
 Our cars using cannabis, how does this work?